Baby steps are beautiful, my friend.

 - Shop around for higher interest savings accounts.
 A community member shared, “I closed all but 2 of my Capital One 360 accounts in favor of Ally Bank savings accounts.
 They earn more in interest.”

 - Clean off the desk (or nook or dining room table) where you do money stuff.
 Make it clean, tidy, warm, and inviting.
 Add a candle, potted plant, or anything else that makes it feel good to you — even sacred.

 - Make an updated list of your accounts and pertinent information.
-“My hubs takes a back seat to bookkeeping and god forbid something ever happened it’s important he have all the information in one place.”
+As a member of the Art of Money community says “My hubs takes a back seat to bookkeeping and god forbid something ever happened it’s important he have all the information in one place.”

 - Consolidate dormant investment accounts.
 You might work with a financial planner to help you with this.